 Database schema

-Create contacts.sql with the table structure:
+Create contacts.sql with the following table structure:

-CREATE TABLE address book (
+CREATE TABLE address_book (

 ID INT AUTO_INCREMENT PRIMARY KEY,

-Insertion VARCHAR(20),
+Middle_initial VARCHAR(20),

-Street name VARCHAR(100),
+Street VARCHAR(100),

 House number VARCHAR(10),

-City VARCHAR(50),
+Town VARCHAR(50),

 Country VARCHAR(50)